Annual Clothing Allowance

 - Underwear and undergarments

 If a prosthesis or brace specifically damages footwear (for example, an ankle-foot orthosis that wears through socks), that damage is typically addressed through the VA's prosthetics service rather than the clothing allowance.
+The exact covered and not-covered lists are administrative guidance, so confirm borderline items like coats or jackets with your PSAS office.

 Multiple allowances in the same year